tmobile/magentaA11y/_checklist-web/range-slider.md

   - then:  |
       the page up/page down keys
     result: |
-      the value is changed one step
+      the value is changed up or down

 gherkin-mobile:
   - when:  |